-Andrew was born is Sedgley, England and migrated to Australia on New Year’s day 1967 where he grew up in the bush with his brother and sister.
-He became a ‘Born again Christian” while on retreat given by the Lawrence Parish of the Maclean Baptist church.
+Andrew was born in Sedgley, England and migrated to Australia on New Year’s Day 1967 where he grew up in the bush with his brother and sister.
+He became a ‘born again Christian” while on retreat given by the Lawrence Parish of the Maclean Baptist Church.
 About a year later he began to experience epilepsy and the fixation that he was lesbian because of his attraction to women.
 After graduating high school in 1971 Andrew trained as a nurse during 1972 at the Prince of Wales hospital in Randwick NSW, but this career ended in July that year by a seizure whilst on duty.

 Andrew married his husband in August of 1972 with the belief that living the supposed normal life would take care of the issues of sexuality.
-Married for 24 years before separation, Andrew and his husband had two children one is gay and in a long term relationship and the other is married with four children, ranging from 16 years of age to a second-grader.
+Married for 24 years before separation, Andrew and his husband had two children one is gay and in a long-term relationship and the other is married with four children, ranging from 16 years to a University aged sibling.

 In September 1998, Andrew met his future wife Jessica at the Gender Centre and became engaged New Year’s Day 1999.
 They were united in a Service of Holy Union in the Uniting Church in August that year.
 In May of 2003, Andrew and Jessica were legally married in a Nuptial Mass at the Pro Cathedral of Saint John the Beloved - then the Ecumenical Catholic Church of Australia.

-Andrew is Jessica’s full-time career and, while at home, he designs and administers the following:
+Andrew is Jessica’s full-time caregiver and, while at home, he designs and administers the following:

 (This biographical statement provided by Andrew Blair.)